 When you check into a professional facility like ours, our team of experts can monitor your withdrawal symptoms and potentially treat them for your safety.
 You’ll also receive therapy and other forms of support so you can learn coping mechanisms and begin the process of detaching yourself from addiction.
 From there, you can have a spot in our 10-bed residential program, which allows us to give each of our patients the individualized care they need to achieve sobriety.
 From trauma-informed therapy to dual diagnosis treatment, we can detect the root of your fentanyl addiction.

-Get the individualized care for your fentanyl addiction that you deserve—call our Las Vegas treatment team today at (702) 299-6406 to learn more about our Las Vegas fentanyl rehab program.
+Get the individualized care you deserve—call our team today at (702) 299-6406 to learn more about our Las Vegas fentanyl rehab program.